Arabic Proficiency Test (APT) Proctoring Guide

 If a test taker needs to resume the test due to lost connection (or any other reason), the login information will need to be entered exactly as originally entered.
 Instruct test takers to click on Continue Test after re-entering the test code and password.

-The Speaking prompts are determined by the test taker’s Proficiency Level on the Listening test, and the Writing prompts are determined by the test taker’s Proficiency Level on the Reading test.
+The Speaking prompts are determined by the test taker’s Proficiency Level on the Listening section, and the Writing prompts are determined by the test taker’s Proficiency Level on the Reading section.

 Handwritten Writing Section